ronmamo/reflections/README.md

     reflections.getMethodUsages(Method.class)
 ```

-  * If no scanners are configured, the default will be used - SubTypesScanner and TypeAnnotationsScanner.
+  * If no scanners are configured, the default will be used - `SubTypesScanner` and `TypeAnnotationsScanner`.
   * Classloader can also be configured, which will be used for resolving runtime classes from names.
-  * Make sure to scan all the transitive relevant urls (your packages and relevant 3rd party).
+  * Reflections [expands super types](http://ronmamo.github.io/reflections/org/reflections/Reflections.html#expandSuperTypes()) by default.
+This solves some [problems](https://github.com/ronmamo/reflections/issues/65#issuecomment-95036047) with transitive urls are not scanned.

-*Browse the [javadoc](http://reflections.googlecode.com/svn/trunk/reflections/javadoc/apidocs/index.html?org/reflections/Reflections.html) for more info.*
+*Checkout the [javadoc](http://ronmamo.github.io/reflections/index.html?org/reflections/Reflections.html) for more info.*

 *Also, browse the [tests directory](https://github.com/ronmamo/reflections/tree/master/src/test/java/org/reflections) to see some more examples.*

 ###ReflectionUtils